Jama-analyst/Business-Insight-360/README.md

 **Timeline:**
 - [x] Tony
-- I have received information that we have a timing of 8 weeks, starting from now.
-In week 4 we'll provide you the Dashboard for UAT.
-I will try to provide you with the Minimum Vible Product which we called it MVP by the end of week 4.
-By the end of week 8, the user should start using the tool.
+- I have received information that we have an 8-week timeline starting from now.
+By week 4, we will provide the Dashboard for User Acceptance Testing (UAT).
+I aim to deliver the Minimum Viable Product (MVP) by the end of week 4.
+By the end of week 8, users should begin using the tool.
-- In between that, there will be Validation Stage, were will we be validating the data and I will be taking other feedback fixing that are not working correctly.
+- In the interim, we will enter the Validation Stage, where we will validate the data and address any issues based on feedback to ensure everything functions correctly.

 **Hope & Fears:**
 - [ ] Hopes